Minnesota 1st In Nation To Create Office On Missing And Murdered Indigenous People; 'These Are Our Sisters, These Are Our Relatives'

 ST. PAUL, Minn.
 (WCCO) — The Minnesota Legislature this year approved a new state office dedicating time and resources to missing and murdered Indigenous people, the first of its kind in the country that advocates hope will be replicated nationwide.

-Data compiled by the panel found while Native Americans make up just 1% of Minnesota’s population, they accounted for 8 – 9% of all murdered girls and women in the state in the most of the last decade.
+Data compiled by the panel found while Native Americans make up just 1% of Minnesota’s population, they accounted for 8% to 9% of all murdered girls and women in the state in the most of the last decade.
 Estimates show 27 to 54 Indigenous women and girls were missing in Minnesota in any given month from 2012 to 2020, according to the report.

 Advocates hope the office shines a light on the crisis largely unknown to the broader public.